 The Learner Profile of BSJ Students

-We are committed to the development of the learner profile attributes and successful learning at BSJ results not only in academic excellence but also in the development of the skills and qualities which will equip them for learning beyond school.
+We are committed to the development of the learner profile attributes.
+As such, successful learning at BSJ results, not only in academic excellence, but also in the development of the skills and qualities which will equip our students for learning beyond school.